caderek/polytopia-languages/README.md

 1. Get the template file from here: [empty template](https://raw.githubusercontent.com/caderek/polytopia-languages/master/template.json)

-1. Add your translation to the `translations` folder, name it as `<LANG_SHORTCUT>.json` (for example `es.json`).
-Here's direct link to add a new file -> [ADD NEW TRANSLATION FILE](https://github.com/caderek/polytopia-languages/new/master/translations)
+1. Add your new template to the `templates` folder, name it as `<LANG_SHORTCUT>.json` (for example `es.json`).
+Here's direct link to add a new file -> [ADD NEW TRANSLATION FILE](https://github.com/caderek/polytopia-languages/new/master/templates)

 1. Make a pull request - if everything is ok it will be merged and automatically deployed on [polytopia.netlify.com](https://polytopia.netlify.com/).

+_Note: Do not edit files in the `translations` folder - they are generated automatically from templates._

 ## Improving existing translation

-1. Open selected translation from the ones listed [here](https://github.com/caderek/polytopia-languages/tree/master/translations)
+1. Open selected template from the ones listed [here](https://github.com/caderek/polytopia-languages/tree/master/templates)

 1. Click `Edit this file` button (a pen icon) and add your changes.